Last updated May 29, 2026

 Pooling Modes

-Connection Pooling for Heroku Postgres uses pgbouncer’s transaction pooling mode.
+Connection pooling for Heroku Postgres uses PgBouncers’ transaction pooling mode.
 See here for an in-depth discussion of pooling modes and their capabilities and caveats.

 Running PgBouncer on a Dyno

-on your application’s dynos for client-side connection pooling.
+Heroku offers a classic buildpack to run PgBouncer on your app’s dynos for client-side connection pooling.
 This buildpack can help reduce TCP overhead on high-concurrency processes that use multiple database connections.
-There currently is no Cloud Native Buildpack for PgBouncer.
+There’s currently no Cloud Native Buildpack for PgBouncer.